All Episodes

 And some might say that that is already beginning to happen.

-Let me take a brief time out.
+Let me take a brief timeout.

-Okay, that was set to table.
+Okay, that set the table.

-Come back here and finish, shall I say, continue, with what's going on with the Patriots and the NFL and the deflated footballs.
+Come back here and finish, shall I say, continue with what's going on with the Patriots and the NFL and the deflated footballs.

 Don't go away.

-Welcome back, my friends.
+Welcome back, my friend.

-El Rushbow, half my brain tied behind my Mac just to make it fair.
+Joe Rushbo, half my brain tied behind my Mac just to make it fair.

-Okay, to briefly restate, it is my humble observation, and I, by the way, stand to be corrected on this if I've got this wrong, but I've read enough of this report to draw the conclusion that the NFL purposely allowed a game to be played, no less an AFC championship game, with footballs that were underinflated, that were not inflated to required PSI.
+Okay, to briefly restate, it is my humble observation, and I, by the way, stand to be corrected on this if I've got this wrong, but I've read enough of this report to draw the conclusion that the NFL purposely allowed a game to be played, no less an AFC championship game, with footballs that were under deflated, that were not inflated to required PSI.

-And they did this, it appears to catch whoever it was doing this, i.e., cheating.
+And they did this, it appears, to catch whoever it was doing this, i.e., cheating.

 It was brought to the league's attention long before the game by the Indianapolis Colts.